AlexisBouteloup/Graph_Project_Rugby/README.md

 ## Files in this Repository

-- graph_project_rugby.xls: Contains the raw data of the rugby team’s player network.
+- graph_project_rugby.xlsx: Contains the raw data of the rugby team’s player network.
 - graph_project_rugby.r: R script used for data analysis and visualization.
 - graph_project_rugby.pdf: Discussion, including graphs and visualizations from the study.